Purdue-M2/Individual-Fairness-Deepfake-Detection/README.md

 Aryana Hou **(11th Grade)**, Li Lin, Justin Li **(9th Grade)**, Shu Hu
 _________________

-This repository is the official implementation of our paper "Rethinking Individual Fairness in Deepfake Detection", which has been accepted by **ACM MM 2025**.
+This repository is the official implementation of our paper ["Rethinking Individual Fairness in Deepfake Detection"'(https://arxiv.org/abs/2507.14326), which has been accepted by **ACM MM 2025**.

 ## 1. Installation
 You can run the following script to configure the necessary environment: